AdaptiveBProcess/DeclarativeProcessSimulation/README.md

 conda env create -f environment.yml conda activate deep_generator
 ```
+In GenerativeLSTM\output_files please create two folders GenerativeLSTM\output_files\simulation_files and GenerativeLSTM\output_files\simulation_stats, this is for the correct creation of the model

 Be sure when running this script to be using Conda prompt or to configure conda into another prompt